-The sole hazardous waste stream managed at the RF-1 unit consists of spent activated carbon.
+The sole hazardous waste stream managed at the facility consists of spent activated carbon.
 The waste codes associated with this waste stream are identified in Attachment 1.
 This waste stream is a solid at ambient temperatures.
 Steam or water is normally used as the solvent for decontamination of equipment used for managing this waste stream.